kvhnuke/vue-chrome-hmr/README.md

 This is the gist of how extensions work.
 It's similar to Electron with its "main" and "render" processes.

+This project specifically uses message passing in:

+- `src/content/Bookmarks.vue` to pass the message
+- `src/background/browser.js` to receive the message and return data

 More information here:

 - [Extension architecture](https://developer.chrome.com/extensions/overview#arch)
 - [Message passing](https://developer.chrome.com/extensions/messaging)

 ## Development